Floer theory and reduced cohomology on open manifolds: Overview

 satisfying for some positive number $E$ and some compact set $K\subset M$,

 In general there are two ways in which such a sequence may diverge.
 First there might be (after possibly reparametrizing) a fixed value $s$ and a compact set $K'$ such that $u_n(s,\cdot)$ intersects $K'$ but the diameter of $u_n(s,\cdot)$ is not bounded uniformly in $n$.
+We refer to this as a divergence of type $1$.
+See the left side of Figure \ref{figTypeDiv}.
 Second, there might be a sequence $s_n\to\infty$ such that $u_n(s_n,\cdot)$ converges to infinity.
+This is referred to as type $2$ divergence on the right of Figure \ref{figTypeDiv}.

-In the text below we introduce two conditions, one for ruling out each divergence.
+In the text below we introduce two conditions, one for ruling out each type of divergence.
 For the first type of divergence we introduce the condition of intermittent boundedness, or, i-boundedness.
 It involves bounds on the geometry of an associated metric on the Hamiltonian mapping torus which are required to hold on a sufficiently large subset of $M$.
-This condition is introduced first for the case where $H=0$ in \S \ref{Sec1} where we show that it provides diameter control.
-The condition of i-boundedness is framed so as to be contractible by allowing zig-zag homotopies.
+This condition is introduced first for the case where $H=0$ in \S \ref{Sec1} where we show that it provides diameter control for pseudo holomorphic curves.
+The condition of i-boundedness is framed so as to allow homotopies between any two elements, as well as higher homotopies, for which the diameter estimate continues to hold.
+This is the content of Theorem \ref{tmWeakTameCont}.
+Note that it is not reasonable to expect that any two almost complex structures which induce a geometrically bounded metric are connected by a path of the same kind of almost complex structures.
+Figure \ref{figZigZag} illustrates the kind of homotopy intermittent boundedness allows.

+So far, the discussion only pertains to pseudo-holomorphic curves.
 In \S \ref{Sec3} we discuss a trick which allows us to obtain the same diameter control for $H$ non-zero provided we restrict attention to fixed compact sets of the domain.
 When $H$ is non-zero, we are considering a geometry which is determined not just by $J$ but also by $H$.
 Most of \S\ref{Sec3} is devoted to studying the geometry of this metric.